 But what is the value of “purity?”
 Context is convoluted.
 Art which expresses only the essential is refined the way sugar is refined — it’s more potent in its efficiency.
 Or this is what I can surmise from my own experiences with modern art.

 “… if nature always ends, as they say, by resembling art, we need to stress that it resembles it badly.” (p.
 4) Krauss quoting the critic, Jean Paulhan.

-One selects from a world of choices only the essential to express a given idea.
+One selects only what is essential — from a world of choices — to express a given idea.
 That is part of how it qualifies as art.

 2) An attribute of Modernism is its reductionist logic. “… an artist’s duty is to find the essence of the medium in which he is working.” (p.
 8)

 Just as the representation of a cow can be reduced to a few select marks on a page, so too can the very logic to one’s approach and/or philosophy for appreciating art in general.